mhs/t2-api/README.md

 - Hop into the T2 room in hipchat.
 Those of us working on it actively hang out there.
 - Work in a branch and submit a pull request when you have something to contribute.
 Don't work in master.
 - Want to contribute but don't know what to work on?
 Ask in hipchat.
-We will eventually use Github issues once we have reached a stable state.
+We will eventually more use of Github issue (though there are already a few you can pick from) once we have reached a stable state.
 - Mike Doel is currently acting as the primary gatekeeper on pull requests - reviewing and merging.